Louisville Bankruptcy Attorney

 1. We believe providing for your family is more important than paying bills and debt collectors.

-3. We eliminate $20,000, $100,000, or more unsecured debt for 8-10 hours of your time preparing a petition and attending court.
+3. We eliminate $20,000, $100,000, or more of unsecured debt for 8-10 hours of your time, which includes preparing a petition and attending court.

-Why We are Trusted
+We are a Trusted Louisville Bankruptcy Attorney

-My Experience
+My Louisville Bankruptcy Attorney Experience

-In 1988, I accepted a position as an Assistant Attorney General in the State Tax Department.
+In 1988, I accepted a position as Assistant Attorney General in the State Tax Department.
 I practice before the United States Bankruptcy Court and the US Tax Court, holding license #51.

-This is a testament to my commitment to bankruptcy law.
-I share my knowledge by teaching classes to Kentucky bankruptcy attorneys on how to defend foreclosures and help people file for bankruptcy relief as an instructor for NBI and Lorman.
+I am committed to bankruptcy law.
+I share my knowledge by teaching Kentucky attorneys how to defend foreclosures as an instructor for NBI and Lorman.

 Three Federal Banking studies prove the rich use the code to increase their wealth.